 The conversion cost tells you how much you are spending on average to convert one customer.
 Note that the spend we are talking about is the marketing spend.
 Also, this cost is commonly referred to as cost per conversion (CPC).

 Now, you can define what you mean by the term "conversion."
-A lot of people only consider purchases as conversions.
-However, some companies call it a conversion even when a user signs up for the newsletter.
+Many people only consider purchases as conversions, but some companies call it a conversion even when a user signs up for the newsletter.
 So, how you define conversions for your campaign is up to you.

 This is a crucial point to keep in mind.
 When creating a marketing campaign, you must clearly define such terms.
 If you don't, it can cause a lot of confusion later on.
 So make sure you decide on these factors before your campaign goes live.